Returning Lahaina residents struggle with housing issues after deadliest US wildfire in over a century – KION546

 The Hawaii Department of Transportation will set aside a runway at Kahului Airport – the primary airport on the island of Maui – to accommodate incoming relief supplies, officials announced Saturday.

-For those who’ve lost their homes, at least 1,000 rooms have been secured for them as well as support staff, the governor said.

-“Then coming after that, in the days that follow, we’ll have long term rentals.
-Those are the short term rentals turned long term now,” Green said.

-Sen. Hirono echoed that, telling CNN’s Jake Tapper she believes the “recovery will be long,” and the state will need a lot of resources.
+Hirono echoed told CNN’s Jake Tapper she believes the “recovery will be long,” and the state will need a lot of resources.

 “I visited one (shelter) with some 400 residents sleeping on cots,” she said.
 “We are going to need to provide them with short-term and long-term housing.”